Last updated on February 28, 2023

 Speculative Mechanics

 Pieces of Eden in Assassin’s Creed have all kinds of power that can be used to control people, so there’s room for experimentation.
 I wouldn’t be surprised to see abilities that let you take control of an opponent’s human creatures.
-Shrouds of Eden could have damage prevention, regeneration, or reanimation abilities as healing objects.
+Shrouds of Eden could have damage prevention or regeneration as healing objects.

 Part of the AC gameplay revolves around reconnaissance missions, which sounds like an opportunity for scrying or looking at your opponent’s hand.
 The franchise is also known for its viewpoints that allow you to expose more of the map, which sounds like a card that lets you look at and rearrange cards from the top of your library.
 Gather information and plan your next move vibes.